gren-lang/parser/semantics.md

 Now we are guaranteed to consume the spaces only one time.
 After that, we decide if we are looking at a `,` or `]`, so we never backtrack and reparse things.

 If you are strategic in shuffling parsers around, you can write parsers that do not need `backtrackable` at all.
 The resulting parsers are quite fast.
 They are essentially the same as [LR(k)](https://en.wikipedia.org/wiki/Canonical_LR_parser) parsers, but more pleasant to write.
-I did this in Elm compiler for parsing Elm code, and it was very significantly faster.